Optimization Methods for Large-Scale Machine Learning: Noise Reduction Methods

 \subsection{Iterate Averaging Methods}

 Since its inception, it has been observed that SG generates noisy iterate sequences that tend to oscillate around minimizers during the optimization process.
 Hence, a natural idea is to compute a corresponding sequence of \emph{iterate averages} that would automatically possess less noisy behavior.
 Specifically, for minimizing a continuously differentiable $F$ with unbiased gradient estimates, the idea is to employ the iteration \bequation \eequation where the averaged sequence $\{\wtilde_k\}$ has no effect on the computation of the SG iterate sequence~$\{w_k\}$.
 Early hopes were that this auxiliary averaged sequence might possess better convergence properties than the SG iterates themselves.
-Unfortunately, however, such improved behavior was found to be elusive when using classical stepsize sequences that diminished with a rate of $\Ocal(1/k)$ \cite{Poly77}.
+However, such improved behavior was found to be elusive when using classical stepsize sequences that diminished with a rate of $\Ocal(1/k)$ \cite{Poly77}.

-A fundamental advancement in the use of iterate averaging came with the work of Polyak~\cite{Poly91}, which was subsequently advanced with Juditsky \cite{PolyJudi92}; see also the work of Ruppert \cite{Rupp88} and Nemirovski and Rudin \cite{NemiRudi78}.
-Here, the idea remains to employ the iteration \eqref{polyak-ruppert}, but with stepsizes diminishing at a slower rate of $\Ocal(1/(k^a))$ for some $a \in (0,1)$, e.g., a commonly used rate would be $\Ocal(1/\sqrt{k})$.
-The resulting combination of \emph{long steps} and \emph{averaging} was found to yield improved theoretical behavior of $\{\wtilde_k\}$, despite the loss of convergence properties of $\{w_k\}$.
-In particular, while the convergence of $\{\wtilde_k\}$ remains globally sublinear, its asymptotic convergence rate is optimal as the adverse effects caused by ill-conditioning disappear.
+A fundamental advancement in the use of iterate averaging came with the work of Polyak~\cite{Poly91}, which was subsequently advanced with Juditsky \cite{PolyJudi92}; see also the work of Ruppert \cite{Rupp88} and Nemirovski and Yudin \cite{NemiYudi78}.
+Here, the idea remains to employ the iteration \eqref{polyak-ruppert}, but with stepsizes diminishing at a slower rate of $\Ocal(1/(k^a))$ for some $a \in (\thalf,1)$.
+When minimizing strongly convex objectives, it follows from this choice that $\E[\|w_k - w_*\|_2^2] = \Ocal(1/(k^a))$ while $\E[\|\wtilde_k - w_*\|_2^2] = \Ocal(1/k)$.
+What is interesting, however, is that in certain cases this combination of \emph{long steps} and \emph{averaging} yields an optimal constant in the latter rate (for the iterate averages) in the sense that no rescaling of the steps---through multiplication with a positive definite matrix (see~\eqref{eq.sd_rescaled} in the next section)---can improve the asymptotic rate or constant.
+This shows that, due to averaging, the adverse effects caused by ill-conditioning disappear.
 (In this respect, the effect of averaging has been characterized as being similar to that of using a second-order method in which the Hessian approximations approach the Hessian of the objective at the minimizer \cite{Poly91,Bott10}; see \S\ref{sec.qn_stochastic}.)
 This asymptotic behavior is difficult to achieve in practice, but is possible in some circumstances with careful selection of the stepsize sequence \cite{Xu11}.

 Iterate averaging has since been incorporated into various schemes in order to allow longer steps while maintaining desired rates of convergence.
 Examples include the \emph{robust SA} and \emph{mirror descent SA} methods presented in \cite{NemiJudiLanShap09}, as well as Nesterov's \emph{primal-dual averaging} method proposed in \cite[\S6]{Nest09}.
 This latter method is notable in this section as it employs gradient aggregation and yields a $\Ocal(1/k)$ rate of convergence for the averaged iterate sequence.